rohan-paul/Awesome-JavaScript-Interviews/React/keys-for-li-elements-why-its-needed.md

 ### 1St Reason for not using array-index - Performance - React will re-render elements whose content has changed for a specific key.
 React also re-renders elements whose key has changed for a specific element’s contents, even if the content hasn’t changed.
 These two cases are indistinguishable from React’s point of view.
 The below is an example of this creating performance issues in certain cases when using array-index as keys.

+#### React can’t tell with a simple equality check wheather to re-render or not, because every time a JSX element is created, that’s a brand new object, unequal to the old one.
+So that’s where the key prop comes in.
+React can look at the key and know that, yes, even though this <Item> is not strictly === to the old <Item>, it actually is the same because the keys are the same.

 Let’s look at how React will render this list of users when using the index as a key.

 const users = [